NREL/resstock/docs/read_the_docs/source/tutorial/setup_analysis_project.rst

 #. ``Simulation Control: Run Period Calendar Year``: This numeric field should contain the calendar year that determines the start day of week.
 If you are running simulations using AMY weather files, the value entered for calendar year will not be used; it will be overridden by the actual year found in the AMY weather file.
 #. ``Debug Mode?``: If true: 1) Writes in.osm file, 2) Generates additional log output, and 3) Creates all EnergyPlus output files.
 #. ``Annual Component Loads?``: If true, output the annual component loads.
-#. ``emissions_scenario_names``: Names of emissions scenarios.
+#. ``Emissions: Scenario Names``: Names of emissions scenarios.
 If multiple scenarios, use a comma-separated list.
-#. ``emissions_types``: Types of emissions (e.g., CO2, NOx, etc.).
+#. ``Emissions: Types``: Types of emissions (e.g., CO2, NOx, etc.).
 If multiple scenarios, use a comma-separated list.
-#. ``emissions_electricity_folders``: Relative paths of electricity emissions factor schedule files with hourly values.
+#. ``Emissions: Electricity Folders``: Relative paths of electricity emissions factor schedule files with hourly values.
 Paths are relative to the resources folder.
 If multiple scenarios, use a comma-separated list.
 File names must contain GEA region names.
 Units are kg/MWh.
-#. ``emissions_natural_gas_values``: Natural gas emissions factors values, specified as an annual factor.
+#. ``Emissions: Natural Gas Values``: Natural gas emissions factors values, specified as an annual factor.
 If multiple scenarios, use a comma-separated list.
 Units are lb/MBtu (million Btu).
-#. ``emissions_propane_values``: Propane emissions factors values, specified as an annual factor.
+#. ``Emissions: Propane Values``: Propane emissions factors values, specified as an annual factor.
 If multiple scenarios, use a comma-separated list.
 Units are lb/MBtu (million Btu).
-#. ``emissions_fuel_oil_values``: Fuel oil emissions factors values, specified as an annual factor.
+#. ``Emissions: Fuel Oil Values``: Fuel oil emissions factors values, specified as an annual factor.
 If multiple scenarios, use a comma-separated list.
 Units are lb/MBtu (million Btu).
-#. ``emissions_wood_values``: Wood emissions factors values, specified as an annual factor.
+#. ``Emissions: Wood Values``: Wood emissions factors values, specified as an annual factor.
 If multiple scenarios, use a comma-separated list.
 Units are lb/MBtu (million Btu).

 As a meta measure, it incrementally applies the following OpenStudio measures to create residential building models: